lhbikos/ReC_MultivModel/docs/06-ComplexMed.md

 Recall that for a complex mediation to be parallel, there can be no causal links between mediators.
 This is true in this example.

+### A Mechanical Example

-As before, let's work a mechanical example with simulated data that assures a statistically significant outcome.
+Let's work a mechanical example with simulated data that assures a statistically significant outcome.
 Credit to this example is from the PAULOTOFFANIN website [@toffanin_multiple-mediator_2017].

-### A Mechanical Example

 We can bake our own data by updating the script we used in simple mediation to add a second mediator.